ershad/ershad.github.io/_posts/2020-05-13-how-to-parse-json-in-command-line-using-jq.md

 Using `select` function, we can filter through the JSON objects based on a boolean expression.
 In this example, we are parsing the names of all users with zipcode `92998-3874`.

-`jq` is quite useful when we write shell scripts that process JSON data.
+`jq` is quite useful in shell scripts that process JSON data.
 It has many other features and they all are documented in its [manual](https://stedolan.github.io/jq/manual).